flokoe/bash-hackers-wiki/docs/dict/symlink.md

 it can

 -   reference filenames on other filesystems
--   reference filenames that don\'t actually exist
+-   reference filenames that don't actually exist
 -   save a reference to the name of a directory

 ## See also